-Poor output drive capability, or to put it another way high output impedance, is also a problem with certain effect pedals too.
-Even when the pedal is engaged the buffer circuitry cannot adequately drive the load that cables or other pedals present so a buffer can be used after these types of pedals to prevent tone loss.
+Poor output drive capability, or to put it another way too high output impedance, is also a problem with certain effect pedals too.
+Even when the pedal is engaged the buffer circuitry may not be able to adequately drive the load that cables or other pedals present.
+A buffer can be used after these types of pedals to prevent tone loss.